security-as-code/rampart-spec/README.md

 </students>
 ```

-💡 Notice the use of the medal1 general entity which is referenced in the XML body as &medal1;.
+💡 Notice the use of the medal1 general entity which is referenced in the XML body as `&medal1;`.
 This is known as a general entity reference.
-There are also parameter entities, which have a very similar syntax, and can be referenced using the '%entity;' syntax rather than the '&entity;' syntax.
+There are also parameter entities, which have a very similar syntax, and can be referenced using the `%entity;` syntax rather than the `&entity;` syntax.

 In the example shown here, the DTD is embedded within the XML document itself.
 The DTD provides a definition of all of the legal building blocks of the XML which the XML body is abiding by.
 It is also possible to move the DTD section to an external source as a local file or on a remote server.
 In this case, the XML could be updated to point to the external source.